KZedan/bliss-makers/README.md

 ### Afternoon Meeting
 - Talk about databases, decide what ORM to use for the project
 - Assign tasks (Anstasiia - record the database setup instructions, Genny & Kareem - research DataMapper and add it to the project, Ben - work on Controller and View)
+### Retro
+- Really bad times with DataMapper (setting up, configuring) -> will speak to one of the coaches on Tuesday morning.
+- Pretty sick README.
+- View has been set up.
+- ***WHAT WENT WELL:*** stunning View, cool README, great planning, created identical databases together to avoid any potential issues with it in a future.
+- ***WHAT DID NOT GO SO WELL AND/OR RAISED QUESTIONS:*** branching and merging without crashing -> will speak to the coach to double check.

+**EVERYONE IS HAPPY! :yellow_heart: :blue_heart: :purple_heart: :star: :boom: :fire:**

 ## Tuesday (30.07)
 ## Wednesday (31.07)